 - Access to YouTube so you can watch things like cookery demonstrations, exercise workouts etc.

 We will try to match your needs as far as possible and will be prioritising the help and support accordingly.
-We are currently aiming to respond to your request within three working days.

 Alternatively, you can get support by calling one of our team on 0345 140 0845.
 They will ask you a few questions and your information will be shared with Sefton CVS (Community Volunteer Service) who are co-ordinating the support in the community.

 Call 0345 140 0845 (Monday to Friday, 8.30am to 5.30pm, Saturday and Sunday 10am-2pm for COVID-19 enquiries only)